ray-z/Impossible_Puzzle/README.md

-This is Coursework2 of CM20214.
+###Using Prolog to solve Impossible Puzzle:

-Using Prolog to solve Impossible Puzzle:
+1. Problem description:
 Let X and Y be two integers with 1<X<Y and X+Y=<100.
 The mathematician S is given their sum X+Y and the mathematician P is given their product XY.